brunosardinepi/dungeonomics/README.md

 - [x] check all titles and make sure they are using "title | super" format
 - [x] consolidate campaign and campaign_update
 - [x] add campaign to admin
+- [x] add ability to order sections in chapter update similar to how you can order chapters in campaign update

 ### Site-wide
 - [ ] write tests